 - bring your own trash bags to dispose of when you go back to the village;

-- That is something important and funny, yes watch out for MARMOTS.
+- Watch out for MARMOTS!
 They are sneaky and will get into your food if left out where they can get to it.
 When you leave your camp to go for a swim or a hike, make sure to hang or stash your food away.
 Last time I left a bag of nuts inside of my tent, guess what?
 Yes, it was ripped with his teeth.

 Backpacking to Havasupai could be challenging for most people especially in the summer, so keep your backpack as light as possible, packing your bag being conscious of how much weight each item is adding.